mmrakib/ffetch/README.md

 `ffetch` is a tool for fetching/parsing financial, economic and geographical data from various sources.
 It provides a unified interface for fetching from disparate datasets and parses raw data into accessible dataframe objects.
 It also provides functionality for data transformation and cleaning.

 The following is a list of all data sources supported or where support is in development.
-Where an API key is required, it must be set as an environment variable of the specified name.
+If an API key is required, it must be set as an environment variable of the specified name.

 | Name | URL | Cost | API Key Required? | Environment Variable |
 | --- | --- | --- | --- | --- |